No one can make you feel inferior without your consent.” – Eleanor Roosevelt

-You might have been fired, been left brokenhearted, lost your direction or done something stupid.
-Come to think of it, knowing your own worth could be a major force in stopping you doing something stupid.
+You might have been fired, been left brokenhearted, lost your direction, or done something stupid.
+Come to think of it, knowing your own worth could be a major force in stopping you from doing something stupid.

 This is the one where despite whatever chaos or confusion you are facing, you hold your ground with conviction and wholeheartedly know your worth.

 Struggling with self-doubt?
 Head over to CreativeLive and sign up for the How to Break the Habit of Self-Doubt online course by the amazing Mel Robbins.
 I have completed this course myself and I got so much out of it!
 Read my course review post to see how it can benefit you.

 The be happy technique